Managing Your Medical Bills

 READ THE EXPLANATION OF PAYMENT THAT YOU RECEIVE

 The explanations of payment (otherwise known as an explanation of benefits or statement of account, EOP, EOB, or SOA - among many other names, depending on the insurer) can be confusing, but by knowing how to read them, you can understand how much you are responsible for.
 Knowing what procedures were done and what medications were administered will also help reduce fraudulent or incorrect billing.
-By knowing these things, you can figure out if you've been overcharged by an office and need to request a refund, or what medical bills to expect.
+With this information, you can figure out if you've been overcharged by an office and need to request a refund, or what medical bills to expect.
 Most insurances take 14-45 days to process bills, so you should receive an EOP not long after that.
 If you are having trouble understanding your EOP, bring them to your doctor's office and ask them to help you read them.

 KEEP TRACK OF YOUR EXPENSES AND RECEIPTS

-People and insurance companies make mistakes, and it can be especially hard for a medical office to keep track of your deductible if you are having many appointments with different offices and providers.
+People and insurance companies make mistakes, and it can be especially hard for a medical office to keep track of your deductible or out-of-pocket if you are having many appointments with different offices and providers.
 It is more common now than ever that medical offices require payment upfront.
 Track how much you are being billed for against your deductible and make sure you are not being billed for more than your policy requires.
 Keep receipts from any copayment, coinsurance, or deductible payments; if someone comes back to ask you for payment, you'll have proof that you already paid.

 ASK FOR A PAYMENT PLAN